 So let’s get to the recipe! (check out the beautiful official cookbook photo below!)

-Find this cookbook to buy on the Veganosity
+Find this cookbook to buy on the Veganosity website.

 Smoky Chipotle BBQ Black Bean Burger +[Great Vegan BBQ without a Grill Cookbook Review]